 Amounts recognised as due to the Council are not credited to the Comprehensive Income & Expenditure Statement until conditions attached to the grant or contribution have been satisfied.
-Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified or future economic benefits or service potential must be returned to the transferor.
+Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified, or future economic benefits or service potential must be returned to the transferor.

 Receipts defined as grants and contributions for which conditions have not been satisfied are included on the Balance Sheet as creditors.
 When conditions are satisfied, grants specific to a service will be credited against that service expenditure line.
 General grants, e.g. Revenue Support Grant and the Council's share of business rates from the Collection Fund are credited and disclosed separately in the Comprehensive Income & Expenditure Statement under Taxation and Non-Specific Grant Income.
-Where capital grants are credited to the Comprehensive Income & Expenditure Statement, they are reversed out of the General Fund balance in the Movement in Reserves Statement.
+Where capital grants are credited to the Comprehensive Income & Expenditure Statement under Taxation and Non-Specific Grant Income.
+Where capital grants are credited to the General Fund balance in the Movement in Reserves Statement.
 Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied Reserve.
 Where it has been applied, it is posted to the Capital Adjustment Account.